silicondosa/telecon/README.md

     - The zipped "development files" contain the `build` and `lib` subdirectories along with the `wxWdigets.prop` Visual Studio proerty sheet file.
     - The "release DLLs" and "release DLL PDB files" also unzip into the `lib` subdirectory adding additional files to it.
 - To avoid having to hard-code the install directory of wxWidgets into your applications, define `wxwin` as an environment variable containing the path (`C:\wx\3.1.6\`) to the files we just downloaded and unziped.
+- If using DLLs, append the location of wxWidget's DLL files to the `Path` or `PATH` environment variable.
+For example, for wxWidgets 3.1.6, the default location of the DLL files is `C:\wx\3.1.6\lib\vc14x_dll\`.
+This allows the DLLs to be found by your application during runtime.

 ## Setting up the development environment
 ### Windows (Visual Studio 2019 or above)